 We all have a responsibility to address this.
 Sport and physical activity should be seen as a lifetime investment for our children, not a short term gain.

 We need to go back to basics and see sport for what it is, a chance for our children to learn experiences for life through sport.

 Teamwork, creativity, self reliance, adaptability, resilience, developing friendships and sportsmanship are all valuable traits in life and not just in sport.

 Gordon MacLelland set up ‘Working with Parents in Sport’ after 20 years as a teacher and as a coach to all age levels from 7 year olds to adults.

 He has a BA/Hons degree in Sports Science from University College Chester and a PGCE from Lancaster University.

 He has a background in education, is a qualified teacher and was a Director of Sport at an independent school in the UK for over a decade.
 He has worked in schools in both the UK and New Zealand.

 He is the author of three books, ‘Two Hats’ – a book for parent coaches who are coaching or thinking of coaching their own children, ‘Great Sports Parenting’ – A pocket guide for parents of children in sport and ‘Engage’ – A coaches guide to building positive relationships with parents.

-In recent times he has become a parent to two children and the early sporting experiences of his own children prompted him to set up the company as well as write the three books above.
+He is a parent to two children and the early sporting experiences of his own children prompted him to set up the company as well as write the three books above.

 As a speaker he brings a wealth of experience to working with organisations, coaches and parents gathered through 20 years as a teacher and coach as well as a parent currently involved in children’s sport.